NameArtem/Stock-Application/README.md

 # Stock-Application

 This repository is a reference to create a simple stock application with java and mysql as database.
-The application simulates how to store and fetch stock data to and from database.
+The application simulates how to store and retrieve stock data to and from database.

 <h3>Requirements:</h3>
 <p> 1. <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">Java SE Development Kit 8 (JDK).</a> </p>